-Book Review: Long Road to Mercy, David Baldacci
+Book Review: Long Road to Mercy, An Atlee Pine Thriller, David Baldacci

 Atlee Pine is an FBI agent.
 Resident Agent in the Shattered Rock office, serving a large swath of territory in Utah, Colorado, and Arizona, she is actually the sole FBI agent in the region that includes part of the Grand Canyon.
 She is also a former competitive weight lifter having just missed the Athens Olympics, and the survivor of a childhood encounter with a killer, an encounter that her twin sister, Mercy, did not survive.
 Long Road to Mercy is a multilayered story about an agent whose past has shaped her present, and taught her some lessons she will need to use if she is to see her future.